Indicia-Team/indicia-docs-rest-api/resources/taxon-observation.rst

     definition of how date types are defined.
   * SiteKey - a unique ID for the site if available.
   * SiteName - the name of the site provided with the record.
-  * GridReference *? - the grid reference notation for the record.
+  * GridReference* - the grid reference notation for the record.
 Mandatory unless east and north are provided.
 British National Grid or Irish Grid notation depending on projection.
-  * East *? - position of record in east/west direction.
+  * East* - position of record in east/west direction.
 Mandatory unless gridreference is provided.
 Either a decimal longitude or easting.
-  * North *? - position of record in north/south direction.
-Mandatory unless gridreference
+  * North* - position of record in north/south direction.
+Mandatory unless gridreference is provided.
-    is provided.
 Either a decimal latitude or northing.
   * Projection* - indiciates the projection used for gridreference, east and north fields.
     Can be: